taig/cloud-sql-proxy/README.md

 > A Scala wrapper around the cloud-sql-proxy executable to connect to Google Cloud SQL instances

+# DEPRECATED

+See https://github.com/typelevel/skunk/issues/928 as a preferred solution

 ## Motivation

 An easy way to connect a Skunk application from Google Cloud Run to Google Cloud SQL.